Derby: 16th–18th centuries

-During the Jacobite rising of 1745, Jacobite Army troops led by Prince Charles Edward Stuart arrived in Derby on 4 December 1745, whilst on their way to London to attempt to overthrow the reigning House of Hanover.
+During the Jacobite rising of 1745, Jacobite Army troops led by Prince Charles Edward Stuart arrived in Derby on 4 December 1745, while on their way to London to attempt to overthrow the reigning House of Hanover.
 Stuart called at The George Inn on Irongate (where the Duke of Devonshire had set up his headquarters in late November after raising The Derbyshire Blues) and demanded billets for the 9,000 troops under his command.
 The prince stayed at Exeter House on Full Street, where he held a council of war on 5 December which decided to retreat.
 Stuart had received misleading information about a government army coming to meet him south of Derby.
 He abandoned his invasion at Swarkestone Bridge on the River Trent, a few miles south of Derby.
 The prince, who on the march from Scotland had walked at the front of the column, made the return journey on horseback at the rear of the bedraggled and tired army.

 Shrovetide football was played at Derby every year, possibly from as early as the 12th century.
 The town was split into the St Peter's and All Saints parishes, who fought to bring the ball from the Market Place to a goal within their own parishes.
 There were several attempts to ban the game, described in 1846 as "the barbarous and disgusting play of Foot-Ball, which for a great number of years has annually disgraced our town".
 In that year the military were brought in and after the police cut the first ball to pieces, another ball was produced and the town's Mayor was "struck on the shoulder by a brick-bat, hurled by some ferocious ruffian, and severely bruised".
 The Derby Football was banned in 1846, although it was played once more in 1870.